YasserShkeir/django-smart-ratelimit/README.md

 ## 💖 Support the Project

-If this library has saved you time and effort, consider supporting its development:
+If this library has saved you time and effort, consider helping us maintain this project and support future development:

-### Cryptocurrency Donations
+### Financial Support

 - **USDT (Ethereum)**: `0x202943b3a6CC168F92871d9e295537E6cbc53Ff4`

-### Alternative Support Methods
+### Community Support

 - ⭐ **Star this repository** on GitHub
 - 🐛 **Report bugs** and suggest features
 - 🔀 **Contribute** code improvements
 - 📢 **Share** with your team and community

-Your support helps maintain and improve this open-source project! 🙏
+Your support helps us maintain this open-source project and develop new packages for the community! 🙏

 ## Acknowledgments